microsoft/customer-insights-azure-data-workshop/lab03.md

 ## Introduction

-This hands on lab will an overview of exporting data from Dynamics 365 Customer Insights to Azure Synapse Analytics.
+This hands on lab will be an overview of exporting data from Dynamics 365 Customer Insights to Azure Synapse Analytics.
 You will then use Synapse Serverless SQL to enrich the customer datasets with additional information.